Skip to content

 • link a written evaluation to an oral component, or

-• combine different types of interactions: filling in, indicating, connecting, ranking, etc.
+• combine different interactions: filling in, identifying, matching, sorting, etc.

-What's new in assessmentQ 2.7?The better your questions match the curriculum’s learning objective, the easier it will be to choose suitable question types.
-To that end, always consider in advance what it is you want to achieve.
-Are you testing theoretical knowledge or practical skills?
-Is this an active or passive knowledge assessment?
+What's new in assessmentQ 2.7?The better the content of your questions corresponds to the learning goal, the easier it becomes to choose a suitable question type.
+So always be clear in advance about exactly what you want to achieve.
+Do you want to test theoretical knowledge or practical skills?
+Do you want to check active or passive knowledge?

-In large groups, for example, it is more obvious to use mainly closed questions, as these are simply faster and easier to evaluate (automatically).
-It is important that you use these considerations as a guide, and not as a deciding factor for or against any particular types of question.
-After all, if you are looking to test the fluency levels of a large group of participants, there would be no point in organising a multiple-choice written exam.
+For example, with large groups it is an obvious choice to use mainly closed questions, simply because they are quicker and easier to correct (it can be done automatically).
+It is important to take these considerations as a guideline rather than the deciding factor in the choice to use or not use a certain type of question.
+After all, if you want to test the speaking skills of a large group of participants, there is no point in organising a written multiple-choice test.

-2. An overview of the most common question types
+2. An overview of the most important question types

 • Multiple-choice questions (3)